nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`
                         * **Default value** – ``True``

-        Optimize the geometry of the to be attached ligands.
+        Optimize the geometry of the to-be attached ligands.

         The ligand is split into one or multiple (more or less) linear fragments, which are subsequently optimized (RDKit UFF [1_, 2_, 3_]) and reassembled while checking for the optimal dihedral angle.
 The ligand fragments are